Cris-Burlamaqui/Intercom/README.md

 **To run the application:**

 - User must have an iPhone or a simulator with iOS version 13.5.
-- Open the project in XCode conect you iPhone or choose a simulator, than run the app.
+- Open the project in XCode, conect you iPhone or choose a simulator, than run the app.
 - Click at the button  ![](images/find_customer.png) to see the list of customers within 100Km from Intercom office.

 **To test the application:**